h5bp/Front-end-Developer-Interview-Questions/README.md

 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
-  * File concatenation
 * Can you describe the difference between progressive enhancement and graceful degradation?
-  * Bonus points for describing feature detection
 * How would you optimize a website's assets/resources?
-  * Looking for a number of solutions which can include:
-    * File concatenation
-    * File minification
-    * CDN Hosted
-    * Caching
 * Traditionally, why has it been better to serve site assets from multiple domains?
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
-    * Bonus points for identifying mobile as a possible downside (http://www.mobify.com/blog/domain-sharding-bad-news-mobile-performance/)
-    * Bonus points for identifying HTTP2 / SPDY as an exception
 * Name 3 ways to decrease page load (perceived or actual load time).
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
-  * Suggest the project utilize something like EditorConfig (http://editorconfig.org)
-  * Conform to the conventions (stay consistent)
-  * `issue :retab! command`
 * Write a simple slideshow page
-  * Bonus points if it does not use JS.
 * What tools do you use to test your code's performance?
-  * Profiler, JSPerf, Dromaeo
 * If you could master one technology this year, what would it be?
 * What are the differences between Long-Polling, Websockets and SSE?
 * Explain the importance of standards and standards bodies.